 “Fireside” is a term that has been used among American Bahá’ís since the 1950s to describe informal get-togethers focused on one or more aspects of faith, social progress, religion and science, and religious history (to name a few general subjects).

 Firesides are not lectures.
-While the topics will be presented from a Bahá’í perspective and with reference to the history and teachings of the Faith, the forum is that of a moderated, open and candid discussion group.
+While the topics will be presented from a Bahá’í perspective and with reference to the history and teachings of the Faith, the forum is that of a presentation followed by a moderated, open and candid discussion.

 During this series we will examine how The Bahá’í Faith goes beyond simply espousing a desire for world peace.
 Bahá’ís believe that we have been given a divine plan enumerating the essential aspects of social and personal advancement necessary for achieving world unity and peace.

 In this series of three open discussions, each will focus on a specific aspect of the Bahá’í approach to carrying forward an ever-advancing civilization, realizing personal growth and establishing global peace and harmony.

 Use the links below to find out more

 Elimination of Racial Prejudice – Friday, April 17th, 2020

 How does the Bahá’í Faith approach this, the “most challenging issue” facing our nation?
 What are the implications of racial prejudice on justice, peace, individual and social maturity and growth?